Contabo VPS Setup: How to Buy and Setup Contabo VPS and Install Ubuntu or Image of Your Choice

 Go to Contabo.com and choose VPS.
 Select Cloud VPS.

-For starters you can either choose Cloud VPS 1 or Cloud VPS 2.
+For starters, you can choose either Cloud VPS 10 or Cloud VPS 20.
+I’ll be selecting the Cloud VPS 20 plan.

 Step 2.
 Setup Your VPS